 In today’s competitive world everybody is looking for ways to innovate and make use of new technologies.
-Web scraping (also called web data extraction or data scraping) provides a solution for those who want to get access to structured web data in an automated fashion.
-Web scraping is useful if the public website you want to get data from doesn’t have an API, or it does but provides only limited access to the data.
+Web scraping (also called web data extraction or data scraping) is an automated process that extracts data from a website and exports it in a structured format.

 In this article, we are going to shed some light on web scraping, here’s what you will learn:

 Web scraping is the process of collecting structured web data in an automated fashion.
 It’s also known as web data extraction.

 In general, web data extraction is used by people and businesses who want to make use of publicly available web data to make smarter decisions.

 If you’ve ever copied and pasted information from a website, you’ve performed the same function as any web scraper, only you manually went through the data scraping process.
 Unlike the tedious process of extracting data by yourself, web scraping uses intelligent automation to retrieve hundreds, millions, or even billions of data points from the internet’s seemingly endless frontier.

 Whether you’re using a web scraper to get web data or outsourcing the web scraping project to a web data extraction specialist, you’ll need to know a bit more about the differences between web crawling and web scraping.